La Prieta Linda

 Enriqueta "Queta" Jiménez Chabolla (4 July 1933 – 21 September 2021), known by her stage name La Prieta Linda ("The Beautiful Dark-skinned Woman"), was a Mexican singer and actress.
-She was part of the Golden Age of Mexican cinema.

 Early life

 La Prieta Linda was born on 4 July 1933 in Salamanca, Guanajuato, and later grew up in central Mexico City.
-She was the younger sister of singer and actress Guillermina Jiménez Chabolla "Flor Silvestre" and the elder sister of singer Mary Jiménez.
+She was the younger sister of singer and actress Guillermina Jiménez Chabolla "Flor Silvestre" (1930-2020) and the elder sister of singer Mary Jiménez.

 Career

 La Prieta Linda, who owed her stage name to the famous comedian Clavillazo, debuted as a singer with Silvestre Vargas's mariachi.
 In 1950, her elder sister Flor Silvestre, who had already signed with Columbia Records' Mexican branch, invited her to form a duet named Las Flores; they recorded two songs—"Los desvelados" and "Lo traigo en la sangre" (with Rubén Fuentes' mariachi)—for Columbia.
 In 1952, La Prieta Linda recorded her first hit, "Quieto, capulín", for Columbia.
 Later, with the help of singer and actress Lola Beltrán, La Prieta Linda had her own radio programs and signed a contract with Peerless Records (Beltrán's record label).
 She made most of her 1950s recordings for Peerless, including some collaborations with Beltrán, David Záizar, and Juan Záizar.
 She appeared in her first film in the late 1950s.
 In the 1960s, she signed with RCA Víctor and recorded new hits such as "Mil cadenas" and "Al ver".
 In 1979, she won the first Ranchera Music Festival with the song "Amantes de una noche".
 Over the years Jiménez recorded over 40 albums and made various tours across Mexico and other countries.
 In her acting career, her comic role in the film Valente Quintero was highly notable since she gave a performance without singing.